djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 # Introduction

-I started writing Occam[^1] with a view to providing an improved front end for existing theorem provers.
+I started writing Occam[^occam] with a view to providing an improved front end for existing theorem provers.
 There turned out to be little interest in this from the wider community, however, but by the time I had come to this conclusion I was already committed to creating a system for formal reasoning of my own.
 The reason for this was that I became convinced by an alternative understanding of mathematics and logic that was not founded on what is usually referred to as set theory plus first order logic, nor was it founded on some type theory or other.
 Rather it is based on the following approaches, what I call the four elephants.